Systematic review: Assess the eligibility of the data

-This stage involves assessing the eligibility of data for inclusion in the review, by judging it against criteria identified at the first stage.
-This can include assessing if a data source meets the eligibility criteria, and recording why decisions about inclusion or exclusion in the review were made.
-Software can be used to support the selection process including text mining tools and machine learning, which can automate aspects of the process.
-The 'Systematic Review Toolbox' is a community driven, web-based catalogue of tools, to help reviewers chose appropriate tools for reviews.
+This stage involves assessing the eligibility of data for inclusion in the review by judging it against criteria identified at the first stage.
+This can include assessing if a data source meets the eligibility criteria and recording why decisions about inclusion or exclusion in the review were made.
+Software programmes can be used to support the selection process, including text mining tools and machine learning, which can automate aspects of the process.
+The 'Systematic Review Toolbox' is a community-driven, web-based catalog of tools, to help reviewers chose appropriate tools for reviews.